 - Costco.
 Part-time employees at Costco become eligible for health benefits after they’ve worked at the company for at least 180 days.
 The plan includes vision care, hearing aids, prescription drug coverage, and behavioral health.
 Part-time employees can also participate in a company dental plan.

 - Lowe’s.
-This home retailer offers a special part-time medical plan for its part-time employees.
+This home retailer offers a limited medical plan, covering preventive care only, for its part-time employees.
+The plan does not cover any hospital care or surgical procedures.
 Part-time employees can also qualify for dental and vision care.
-Both full-time and part-time employees must work at Lowe’s for at least 30 days to be eligible.

 - REI.
 Part-time employees at REI qualify for the same benefits as full-time employees if they put in an average of 20 hours or more per week.
 They get a choice of several medical plans and may choose to buy extra coverage for vision care, orthodontia, and long-term care.